Yzoni/urban-dictionary-android/README.md

 Native android app which uses the Urban Dictionary API to lookup words.
 Search for a word to get its definition and examples.
 It is also possible to share a result using the share button on each item.
 Firebase signup is required to save personal search history locally.
 A search history item can be removed by swiping the item to the left or the right.
+Clicking on a search history item puts the text into the search box.

 App saves its state when switching apps or when screen rotates.

 ### Screenshots
 ![1](/screenshots/search_result.png?raw=true "screen_result")